theramiyer/blog/_posts/2019/2019-03-04-where-democracy-should-begin.md

 ## Modes of education

 All sources of education can be classified into two: formal and informal.
-The former being established institutions such as schools and colleges, and the latter being the other modes, that will be talked about in a moment.
-Formal education may not be accessible to everyone, in spite of efforts by the government and the non-governmental organisations.
+The former is imparted by established institutions such as schools and colleges, and the latter being the other modes, that will be talked about in a moment.
+Statistically, informal education is more accessible to the common public than the formal, despite efforts by the government and the non-governmental organisations.

-One of the modes of education, in the former sense, is folklore and other informal ways of acquiring knowledge.
+Folklore and cultural performances are two of the informal ways of acquiring knowledge.
 And today, I thought I would talk about the importance of this mode of education from the perspective of a democracy.

 ## On satire

 Digressing a little: In my third grade, I was introduced to the "art class".
 My art teacher was a big consumer of cartoons.
 He endorsed R.K.
 Lakshman's _You said it_.
 Cartoons that my teacher drew used to have some elements from the great Lakshman's style.
-One day, I decided to have a look at the cartoon on that day's newspaper, while still in the third grade.
+One day, I decided to have a look at the cartoon in the daily, while still in the third grade.
 I saw the cartoon, I read the caption.
-I did not understand what was so great about the piece of work.
-I did not understand what made the cartoon so funny.
+I did not understand what was so great about the piece of work; what made the cartoon so funny.
 I did not (could not) appreciate the satirical value of the piece.
 Unfortunately, I don't remember, two decades later, what the cartoon was about that day.

 The point is, assimilation of anything of satirical value requires the viewer/reader to have some level of understanding of what is being attacked.
-If the taunt is short-lived, it may not make a serious impact on the minds of those who don't understand the context, however, if the same taunt is repeated, the impact may be adverse.
+If the taunt is short-lived, it may not make a serious impact on the minds of those who don't understand the context, however, if the same taunt is repeated over and over, the impact may be adverse.

 Take for example, two of the most talked-about aspects: democracy and secularism.
 Taunts on these have corrupted the actual understanding of the idea for those who did not understand what they are.
-Superficial knowledge (the said taunt) is openly available, in the form of political speeches and debates involving politicians and garbed lobbyists.
+Superficial knowledge (of the said taunt) is openly available, in the form of political speeches and debates involving politicians and garbed lobbyists.
 These terms that refer to great ideas have been reduced to being derogatory terms, such as _demo-crazy_ and _sick-ularism_.

 Today, while I was pondering over how some of the powerful are misleading the common man into forgetting the difference between a party and a government, an epiphany hit me, when taken in conjunction with the fact about the low rate of education in our country: We don't teach enough people about democracy in the first place, while videos where people laugh at 'demo-crazy' is being made freely available to everyone!
-This effect is amplified by the open and free availability of Internet access to every nook and corner of the country; you are looking at the India of today, where even the learned don't appreciate the concept of democracy anymore.
+Factor in the amplification of this effect by the open and free availability of access to the Internet and on-demand media in every nook and corner of the country, and you are looking at the India of today, where even the learned don't appreciate the concept of democracy anymore.

-This has led to political parties making a mockery of it by leading people into thinking that democracy is only about voting, and about forming coalition governments.
+This has led to political parties making a mockery of it by leading people into thinking that democracy is only about (insignificant) votes, and about forming coalition governments.
 And there are parties that are making statements about how a coalition government is bad for the country.
-People's cheering for this idea only makes things worse.
+People's cheering for this idea in a democracy is nothing short of appalling.

 But this brings us back to the point on education.